clojure-emacs/cider/README.md

 `foo.clj`) and type <kbd>M-x cider-jack-in</kbd>.
 This will start a nREPL with all the deps loaded in, plus a `CIDER` client connected to it.

-Alternative you can use <kbd>C-u M-x cider-jack-in</kbd> to specify the name of a `lein` or `boot` project, without having to visit any file in it.
+Alternatively you can use <kbd>C-u M-x cider-jack-in</kbd> to specify the name of a `lein` or `boot` project, without having to visit any file in it.

 ### Connect to a running nREPL server